I Want to End This Love Game: Manga

-Written and illustrated by Yuki Domoto, I Want to End This Love Game started in Shogakukan's online platform Sunday Webry on December 24, 2021.
+Written and illustrated by Yuki Domoto, I Want to End This Love Game began serialization in Shogakukan's online platform Sunday Webry on December 24, 2021.
 Shogakukan has collected its chapters into individual tankōbon volumes.
 The first volume was released on April 12, 2022.
+As of June 12, 2026, nine volumes have been released.

-In June 2023, Viz Media announced that they have licensed the manga for an English release in North America, starting in Q2 2024.
+In June 2023, Viz Media announced that they had licensed the manga for an English release in North America, releasing the first English volume in February 2024.